aag2807/aag2807/README.md

 ## Hey there, I'm Alvaro - Full stack Developer
 ####  _Code Nerd._ 🤓

-Hi, I'm Alvaro Guzman, a Passionate self-taught Fullstack Develepor in Dominican Republic.
+Hi, I'm Alvaro Guzman, a Passionate self-taught Fullstack Developer in Dominican Republic.

 ### Me In a Nutshell
   🛠️ Working on personal golang projects